zakkolar/io.zak/_posts/2019-05-19-generate-passwords-in-google-sheets.md

 ## A few words of caution
 I've done my best to make sure the word combinations and numbers are school appropriate kid-friendly.
 However, once your passwords are generated, I'd recommend double checking them before giving them to students.
 If you notice any problematic combinations, [let me know]({% link _pages/contact.md %}) and I'll revise the code.

 These passwords should not be used for high-security purposes.
-These are more secure than sharing the same password with everyone or assigning passwords in a predictable/numeric way, but they are not on par with modern best security practices because they are generated from a relatively small list of words.
+These are more secure than sharing the same password with everyone or assigning passwords in a predictable/numeric way, but they are not on par with modern best security practices.
+Changing the initial list of words from which passwords are generated (see below) may slightly improve security, but is not a substitute for a strong, randomly-generated password.
 Proceed with caution.

 ## Customizing the passwords